 When it comes to protected classes and the FHA, the key to compliance is whether a landlord treats prospects and tenants differently because of the underlying characteristic that the prospects and tenants have.
 Landlords should establish standard tenant screening and selection processes, and apply them equally and consistently.
 Landlords can legally reject applicants, evict tenants, and take other adverse action against people who may be protected under the FHA if the reasons are legitimate and unrelated to any protected class.

 For example, a landlord who rejects an applicant because she's female and Hindu is violating the FHA's ban on discrimination based on sex and religion.
 But a landlord who rejects a female Hindu applicant because she has poor credit or can't afford the rent isn't violating the FHA—assuming the landlord applies the same screening requirements to all applicants.

 Not only can a landlord legally take such adverse action, but a landlord should do so to avoid claims of reverse discrimination.
 For example, say a landlord accepts a female Hindu applicant despite her not meeting the property's tenant screening requirements, out of fear that she'll bring a discrimination claim.
 Taking such action actually means the landlord is discriminating in favor of the applicant (and against other applicants) based on two protected classes (sex and religion), which is illegal under the FHA.

-The Rental Applications and Tenant Screening section of Nolo.com includes several useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
-Also, check out Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner and Janet Portman (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.
+The Rental Applications section of Nolo.com includes several useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
+Also, check out Every Landlord's Legal Guide (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.